-In this exercise, you will produce four separate maps using a variety of data.
-The goal of this lab is to expand you knowledge of map production in ArcGIS Pro and to introduce you to a variety of options, tools, and techniques for producing maps in this software package.
+In this exercise, you will produce four separate maps from a choice of eight using a variety of data.
+The goal of this lab is to expand your knowledge of map production in ArcGIS Pro and to introduce you to a variety of options, tools, and techniques for producing maps in this software package.
 This lab has been designed to expand upon introductory digital cartography lab exercises.
-If you are completing these labs for Geography 149: Digital Earth Lab at WVU, this lab will serve as the final lab project.
+If you are completing these labs for Sustainability 150: Digital Earth Lab at WVU, this lab will serve as the final lab project.